 7) Therefore the objection merely demonstrates that we need to take care in how we sing the psalms and that everyone who sings them should be concerned about accuracy in their rendering.
-The exclusive psalmodist, then, encourages those who want to sing the psalms to help him in improving the singing of the very psalms that all may want to honor God properly in corporate worship.
+The exclusive psalmodist, then, encourages those who want to sing the psalms to help him in improving their singing, that all properly honour God in corporate worship.

 9) Finally, some have gone so far to assert that the EP does not sing Psalms because, to do so faithfully would require that they would sing from the original Hebrew.
 This argument can be answered by using the counter-argument in point 3.
-If it is good for the EP, it is good for all who sing psalms.
+If it is applicable for the EP, it is applicable for all who sing psalms.

 10) Additionally if singing from the Hebrew is required to sing the psalms accurately then it follows that a Bible translation should be nothing more than the original Hebrew, Aramaic & Greek.
 But we have already established the case that an English translation of the Bible may and should be called the Word of God.
 This would be no less true of English renderings of the Psalms.